 - 2.4.1 A distributor shall document its Conditions of Service that describe the operating practices and connection policies of the distributor.
 All distributors shall have a Conditions of Service.
 Subject to this Code and other applicable laws, a distributor shall comply with its Conditions of Service but may waive a provision of its Conditions of Service in favour of a customer or potential customer. - 2.4.2 A distributor shall file a copy of its Conditions of Service with the Board, make its Conditions of Service publicly available and provide a copy to any person requesting it.
-A distributor shall provide one copy per revision for each person that requests it. - 2.4.3 A distributor's existing Conditions of Service will be deemed to meet the standards set out in this Code for a period of one year following the coming into force of this Code, after which point the distributor must comply. - 2.4.4 Note: Section 2.4.4 revoked by amendment, effective March 22, 2004. - 2.4.5 A distributor's Conditions of Service may be subject to review as part of the distributor's performance based rates plan. - 2.4.6 A distributor's Conditions of Service shall include, at a minimum, a description of the following: - The types of connection service performed by the distributor for each customer class, and the conditions under which these connections will be performed (connection policy). - The distributor's basic connection service that is recovered through its revenue requirements and does not require a variable connection charge. - The distributor's capital contribution policy by customer class for an offer to connect, including procedures for collection of capital contributions. - The demarcation point at which the distributor's operational responsibilities for distribution equipment end at the customer.
+A distributor shall provide one copy per revision for each person that requests it. - 2.4.3 [Revoked effective March 14, 2019.] - 2.4.4 Note: Section 2.4.4 revoked by amendment, effective March 22, 2004. - 2.4.5 A distributor's Conditions of Service may be subject to review as part of the distributor's performance based rates plan. - 2.4.6 A distributor's Conditions of Service shall include, at a minimum, a description of the following: - The types of connection service performed by the distributor for each customer class, and the conditions under which these connections will be performed (connection policy). - The distributor's basic connection service that is recovered through its revenue requirements and does not require a variable connection charge. - The distributor's capital contribution policy by customer class for an offer to connect, including procedures for collection of capital contributions. - The demarcation point at which the distributor's operational responsibilities for distribution equipment end at the customer. - The demarcation point at which the distributor's ownership of distribution equipment ends at the customer.

-- The demarcation point at which the distributor's ownership of distribution equipment ends at the customer. - The billing cycle period and payment requirements by customer class. - Design requirements for connection to the distribution system. - Voltages at which the distributor provides electricity and corresponding load thresholds. - Type of meters provided by the distributor. - Meters required by customer class. - Quality of Service standards to which the distribution system is designed and operated. - Conditions under which supply may be unreliable or intermittent. - Conditions under which service may be interrupted. - Conditions under which the distributor may disconnect a consumer. - Policies for planned interruptions. - The business process the distributor uses to disconnect and reconnect consumers, including means of notification and timing. - The distributor's rights and obligations with respect to a customer. - Rights and obligations a consumer or embedded generator has with respect to the distributor. - The distributor's liability limitations in accordance with this Code. - The distributor's dispute resolution procedure. - Terms and conditions under which the distributor provides other services in its capacity as a distributor.
+- The billing cycle period and payment requirements by customer class. - Design requirements for connection to the distribution system. - Voltages at which the distributor provides electricity and corresponding load thresholds. - Type of meters provided by the distributor. - Meters required by customer class. - Quality of Service standards to which the distribution system is designed and operated. - Conditions under which supply may be unreliable or intermittent. - Conditions under which service may be interrupted. - Conditions under which the distributor may disconnect a consumer. - Policies for planned interruptions. - The business process the distributor uses to disconnect and reconnect consumers, including means of notification and timing. - The distributor's rights and obligations with respect to a customer. - Rights and obligations a consumer or embedded generator has with respect to the distributor. - The distributor's liability limitations in accordance with this Code. - The distributor's dispute resolution procedure. - Terms and conditions under which the distributor provides other services in its capacity as a distributor. - The following items in relation to unmetered load customers:

-- The following items in relation to unmetered load customers: - the rights and obligations an unmetered load customer has with respect to the distributor and the rights and obligations a distributor has with respect to an unmetered load customer; - the process an unmetered load customer must use to file its updated data with its distributor and what evidence is necessary for the distributor to validate the data; - the process the distributor will use to update the bills for an unmetered load customer; and - the process the distributor will use to communicate and engage with unmetered load customers in relation to the preparation of cost allocation studies, load profile studies or other rate-related materials that may materially impact unmetered load customers. - The business practices the distributor uses to estimate bills where no metered consumption is available.
+- the rights and obligations an unmetered load customer has with respect to the distributor and the rights and obligations a distributor has with respect to an unmetered load customer; - the process an unmetered load customer must use to file its updated data with its distributor and what evidence is necessary for the distributor to validate the data: - the process the distributor will use to update the bills for an unmetered load customer; and - the process the distributor will use to communicate and engage with unmetered load customers in relation to the preparation of cost allocation studies, load profile studies or other rate-related materials that may materially impact unmetered load customers. - The business practices the distributor uses to estimate bills where no metered consumption is available.